OpenTextCollections/opentextcollections.github.io/index.md

 - **What standards do the collections adhere to?**

 Our text collection are in Unicode and follow the Leipzig Glossing Rules.
 The following elements are mandadory: vernacular line, interlinear morpheme translation, translation line.
 Further lines can optionally be added.
-The backend will use the CSVW format https://www.w3.org/TR/tabular-data-primer/.
+The backend will use the [CSVW format](https://www.w3.org/TR/tabular-data-primer/).

 - **What libraries will the project use**